tb011/IntraHH-maths/README.md

 ## 2. Configuration

 #### 2.1.
 Create a data directory under IntraHH-maths
-Now you should have two folders under the top level directory;
+Now you should have two folders under the top level 'Intra-HH maths' directory;
 - R
 - data